Virus Like Particle (VLP)

 What VacciXcell Offers

 VacciXcell offers different types of bioreactors, suited for various types of cells and applications.
-For adherent cell types, VacciXcell offers Tide Motion System which is the main bioprocessing principle of Celcradle® and Tidecell®, has the following advantages including high cell yield, high product yield, zero shear stress, zero bubbling and foaming, efficient medium consumption, lower space and labor requirements and reduced downstream bioprocessing costs.
+For adherent cell types, VacciXcell offers Tide Motion System which is the main bioprocessing principle of Celcradle® and Tidecell®, has the following advantages including high cell yield, high product yield, extremely low shear stress, zero bubbling and foaming, efficient medium consumption, lower space and labor requirements and reduced downstream bioprocessing costs.
 CelCradle™ is the labscale disposable bioreactor capable of high density cell culture for protein expression, virus and monoclonal antibody production.
 It is designed based on the concept of bellow-induced intermittent flow of media and air through porous matrices, where cells reside.
-This provides a low shear, high aeration, and foam-free culture environment.
+This provides a extremely low shear, high aeration, and foam-free culture environment.
 Tidecell®, on the other hand, is the extended large scale system of the lab scale CelCradle® bioreactor system.
 In this system, a matrix vessel is packed with porous BioNoc™ II carriers and functions as an artificial lung with huge contact surface for nutrition and aeration.
 It also has a 10 fold higher cell yield than growing in suspension as new media can be refreshed after cell growth to infect virus with completely new media.
 Unlike any other stirred tank or packed bed bioreactor system, Tidecell can do 100% media refreshment while on perfusion mode.
 As a result, bioprocessing time and costs are greatly reduced.
 VacciXcell's bioreactors also boast of its true linear scalability platform where production scale up is as easy as adding equipment but the bioprocessing principles are the same.

 Currently, production of VLPs are usually done using a stirred tank bioreactor in batch, fed batch or perfusion mode.
 VacciXcell completes its bioprocessing solutions by providing a system for the fermentation of microorganisms and culture of suspension cells – StirCradle™ and StirCradle™-Pro.
 The StirCradle is the laboratory-scale autoclavable system while the StirCradle-Pro is the SIP pilot/production scale system.
 VacciXcell offers a wide range of fermenter sizes, starting from 5L laboratory scale all the way to 2000L production scale.
 Also, the cells' surrounding conditions greatly affect their growth and development whether in vivo or in vitro, with culture medium being a key aspect in the latter setup; therefore the choice of a culture medium is vital to the success of cell culture experiments.
 Hence, VacciXcell offers various cell culture media in order to suit your cells’ specific needs.
 All of VacciXcell’s fementers, bioreactors, and culture medium are designed and formulated to deliver optimum performance at minimum cost.
 This is in line with our vision to deliver bioprocessing solutions to address everyone’s bioprocessing needs.